gvannest/rainfall/level9/walkthrough.md

 0xbffff8c4:	 "coucou"
 ```

-We can see that the first argument is n, and the second argument is our argv[1] (whici here as a test we set as "coucou").
+We can see that the first argument is n, and the second argument is our argv[1] (which here as a test we set as "coucou").

 - The setAnnotation function call `strlen` on its string argument (**ebp+0xc** in setAnnotation is **esp+0x4** in main, as eip and ebp are pushed onto the stack in between).
 - Then it gets a pointer `ptr = value of ptr + 0x4 = 0x0804a008 + 0x4 = 0x0804a00c`